Jayon Brown

-Jayon Lee Brown (born February 26, 1995) is an American former professional football linebacker.
-He was selected by the Tennessee Titans in the fifth round of the 2017 NFL draft, after playing college football at UCLA.
+Jayon Lee Brown (born February 26, 1995) is an American former professional football player who was a linebacker in the National Football League (NFL) for six seasons.
+He played college football for the UCLA Bruins and was selected by the Tennessee Titans in the fifth round of the 2017 NFL draft.
+Brown also played for the Las Vegas Raiders.

 Early life

 Brown was born on February 26, 1995.
 His younger brother, Joshua, is a linebacker at the University of Arizona, and his two older brothers, Jason and Juwuan, also played college football.
 Jason played linebacker at Idaho, while Juwuan was a defensive lineman at Southern Oregon.
 Brown attended Long Beach Polytechnic High School in Long Beach, California.

 College career

-In four seasons at UCLA, Brown appeared in 49 games with 21 starts and totaled 220 tackles, three sacks, nine tackles for loss, three interceptions, 15 passes defensed, one forced fumble and four fumble recoveries.
+In four seasons at the University of California, Los Angeles, Brown appeared in 49 games with 21 starts for the Bruins and totaled 220 tackles, three sacks, nine tackles for loss, three interceptions, 15 passes defensed, a forced fumble, and four fumble recoveries.
 He started 21 games over his final two seasons and totaled nine games with double-digit tackles.

 Freshman season

 As a freshman, Brown appeared in all 13 games as a special teams player and reserve linebacker and made six tackles on the season.
-He was presented with the John Boncheff, Jr. Award for Rookie of the Year on special teams at the team's annual banquet and earned a spot on the Athletic Director’s Academic Honor Roll.
+He was presented with the John Boncheff Jr. Award for Rookie of the Year on special teams at the team's annual banquet and earned a spot on the Athletic Director's Academic Honor Roll.